-In 1984 the Florida Department of Environmental Protection (DEP) implemented a used oil management program under Sections 403.75 through 403.769, Florida Statutes.
+In 1984, the Florida Department of Environmental Protection (DEP) implemented a used oil management program under sections 403.75 through 403.769, Florida Statutes.
 Florida’s Used Oil Recycling Program has grown to become one of the most successful in the United States and has received national recognition.

 Annual Used Oil Registration and Renewal Information

-This list provides general information on Used Oil Handlers registered through June 30th of each year with the Florida Department of Environmental Protection.
+This list provides general information on Used Oil Handlers registered through June 30 of each year with the Florida Department of Environmental Protection.

-Public Used Oil Collection Centers (PUOCC)
+Public Used Oil Collection Centers (PUOCC) - Voluntary

-The Florida Department of Environmental Protection encourages Floridians to protect natural resources and underground drinking water supplies by properly disposing used motor oil at public collection centers throughout the state.
+DEP encourages Floridians to protect natural resources and underground drinking water supplies by properly disposing of used motor oil at public collection centers throughout the state.

 Nationwide, approximately 200 million gallons of used oil are dumped on the ground or poured into storm drains every year.
-Improperly disposed oil can contaminate drinking water and harm aquatic animal and plant life.
-Just five gallons of motor oil can render 1 million gallons of water undrinkable.
+Improperly disposed oil can contaminate drinking water and harm aquatic animals and plant life.
+Just 5 gallons of motor oil can render 1 million gallons of water undrinkable.
 The oil can also create a film on top of rivers and lakes, depriving aquatic plant life of necessary sunlight and nutrients.

-Statewide, only 35 percent of the more than 7 million gallons of motor oil used annually is recycled.
-FDEP strives to prevent environmental damage by encouraging Floridians to recycle used oil at one of the Public Used Oil Collection Centers located throughout the state.
+Statewide, only 35% of the more than 7 million gallons of motor oil used annually is recycled.
+DEP strives to prevent environmental damage by encouraging Floridians to recycle used oil at one of the Public Used Oil Collection Centers located throughout the state.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.